KiltedCode/khandaria-campaign/sessions/2021/2021-02-18-lantern-watch.md

 their trip up here was boring
 they want to just fly high, we convince them to be stealthy

-`Belsaran` notices no traces of any more caravans
+`Belsarin` notices no traces of any more caravans
 also nobody on main trade road to the east
 `Eiya` is flying around which could draw attention
 approaching the castle in the distance